templatenathan/carpark/notes.md

 N: D
 D: N

-Given we are in a car park
-and it has only one parking space, and the exit is to the right from the parking space what steps do I have to take to exit the car park?

 Nav: Luis
 Driver: Nathan
 ✅create a Backlog.md file
 ✅create a techdebt.md file
-🚧write our domain and entities move notes content to backlog
+✅ write our domain and entities
+✅ move notes content to backlog
-TEST a single scenario where there is one floor and the expected result its [rignd te git pu
+✅TEST a single scenario where there is one floor and the expected result its [right] git push